LeoMobileDeveloper/ios-developer-tools/README.md

 ## DEBUG

-- [Sonar](https://fbsonar.com/) Sonar is a platform for debugging mobile apps on iOS and Android.
+- [Flipper](https://fbsonar.com/) Flipper is a platform for debugging mobile apps on iOS and Android.
 Visualize, inspect, and control your apps from a simple desktop interface.
-Use Sonar as is or extend it using the plugin API.
+Use Flipper as is or extend it using the plugin API.
 - [chisel](https://github.com/facebook/chisel) Chisel is a collection of LLDB commands to assist debugging iOS apps.
 - [CocoaLumberjack](https://github.com/CocoaLumberjack/CocoaLumberjack) A fast & simple, yet powerful & flexible logging framework for Mac and iOS
 - [PonyDebugger](https://github.com/square/PonyDebugger)Remote network and data debugging for your native iOS app using Chrome Developer Tools